Bullying Trauma

 Our residential and outpatient programs in Orange County, CA provide specialized group and individual therapy for women who have experienced trauma as a result of being bullied.
 Our trauma-focused therapy approach is rooted in evidence-based treatments such as cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), and eye movement desensitization and reprocessing (EMDR).

 These therapeutic interventions help women process their traumatic experiences, develop healthy coping mechanisms, and improve their overall mental health and wellbeing.
 We provide a safe and supportive environment for women to work through their trauma-related issues.
-For information on admission into our women’s program please fill out a form or call us today.
+For information on admission into our women’s program please contact us today.